secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 - [ ] TODO should key generation be considered?
 (Symmetric/Asymmetric)

 #### Digital Signatures
+Signing is an important and often needed cryptographic use case.
+It is based on the principle of asymmetrical encryption.

+Expected input parameters for encryption:
+- plaintext
+- private key

+Expected output: signature.

+Expected input parameters for decryption:
-plaintext,privatekey => signature
+- signature

-signature,publickey => vailid/not-valid
+- public key

+Expected output: valid/not-valid.

+Possible secure usage:
-ECDSA
+- ECDSA

-ES512;-36;ECDSA w/ SHA-512
+- ES512;-36;ECDSA w/ SHA-512

 ### Misuse Cases